 By Elias Magers | Jan.
 12, 2019 10:00 AM

 Deciding to become a real estate agent will set you on the path to a lucrative career.
-But, before you start selling, you first need a California real estate license.
+But, before you start selling, you first need to get your real estate license in California.

-Just like any state, California has its own requirements to becoming a real estate agent.
-Here is how you become a real estate agent in California:
+Like any state, California has its own requirements to get a license.
+Here is how you get your real estate license in California:

 - Meet the real estate license requirements